Transport to the normal area school

-We'll continue to have a duty to provide free school transport for children aged 11 to 16 who are entitled to a free school meal or whose family receives the maximum level of working tax credit to any one of the three nearest suitable schools where the home to school distance is between two and six miles.
+We'll continue to have a duty to provide free school transport for children aged 11 to 16 who are entitled to a free school meal or whose family receives the maximum level of working tax credit to any one of the three nearest suitable schools where the home to school distance is between 2 and 6 miles.

 Each year we will check whether parents are still eligible for transport assistance.
 If parents are no longer eligible, for example because they no longer receive relevant benefits, parents may have to meet their child’s transport costs.

 Getting your child to school